SymfonyCasts/api-platform3/sfcasts/ep1/embedded-write.md

 ## Sending Embedded Data to Update

-But *now* I want to do something crazier.
+But *now* I want to do something wild!
 This treasure is now owned by user 3.
 Let's go get their details.
 Open the GET one user endpoint, try it out, enter 3 and... there it is!
 The user's name is `burnout400`.